ClusterHQ/flocker/docs/labs/docker-plugin.rst

 See the `Docker documentation on volume plugins <https://github.com/docker/docker/blob/master/experimental/plugins_volume.md>`_.

 See also the `GitHub repo for this project <https://github.com/ClusterHQ/flocker-docker-plugin>`_.

+This currently depends on the `experimental build of Docker <https://github.com/docker/docker/blob/master/experimental/>`_.

 .. note::
     Note that you should *either* use the Flocker Docker plugin to associate containers with volumes (we call this the "integration" architecture), or you should use the Flocker containers API (``flocker-deploy`` ), but not both.